dsklein/StopLooper/README.md

 Check out the [cmstas/Software](https://github.com/cmstas/Software) repository someplace.
 Copy the files `dataMCplotMaker.cc`, `dataMCplotMaker.h`, and `PlotMakingTools.h` from there into this directory.

+I'm not the author or maintainer of these plotmaking scripts, so I can't promise that every single version will compile in g++ without errors.
+The latest version I can _guarantee_ to compile correctly is [commit 758ce41](https://github.com/cmstas/Software/tree/758ce412d19d7b482129f6291168878d2a620a04/dataMCplotMaker), from August 16, 2016.

 To compile all the code, simply type `make`.
-The plotmaking scripts mentioned above were designed to compile in ROOT, so you may find you have to make a few small manual fixes to make them work with g++.
-The latest version of the plotmaking scripts that I can _guarantee_ to work with no errors/warnings is the version from Aug.
-16, 2016.

 ###Running

-To run the entire looper, do `./runLooper`.
+To run the entire analysis, do `./runLooper`.
 To see a list of command-line options, do `./runLooper help`.
+You can use as many options as you want, e.g. `./runlooper syst lostlep tables estimate cards`.

-Stacked histograms will be saved in the 'plots' directory.
-Raw histograms will be stored in `plots.root`.
-Datacards will be saved in the 'datacards' directory.
-The LaTeX code for the yield table(s) and dilepton background estimate table will be printed to the screen.
+If you choose to make them, stacked histograms will be saved in the 'plots' directory, and datacards will be saved in the 'datacards' directory.
+Raw histograms will be saved in various ROOT files in this directory.
+The LaTeX code for various yield tables and background estimate tables will be printed to the screen.